kcp-dev/kcp/docs/content/en/developers/publishing-a-new-kcp-release.md

 ---
-linkTitle: "Publishing"
 description: >
-  kcp release process.
+  Information on the kcp release process
 ---

 # Publishing a new kcp release